-The second floor of the library houses the Special Collections and the University Archives, which contain rare and historical documents and publications relating to African American culture and history as well as University archival materials.
+The second floor of the library houses the Special Collections and the University Archives, which contain rare and historical documents and publications relating to the University, the history and culture of African Americans in the state and the nation.

-The Curriculum and Instructional Technology Center (CITC), located on the ground floor, provides students with audiovisual equipment and various types of educational and curricular material and professional resources for teaching grades pre-school through 12.
-The Center's satellite, equipped with both Ku and C bands, provides access to national teleconferences and educational programming.
+The Instructional Technology Center (ITC), located on the ground floor, provides the university with various forms of technology to supplement classroom instruction and assist the learning process.
+The Center's satellite technology provides access to national teleconferences and educational programming.